 On the way to the Agra you will visit the perfectly preserved and ghostly city of Fatehpur Sikri, a UNESCO World Heritage site with linkages since the Mahabharat period and Mahirshi Angira in 1000 BC.
 Founded by Akbar the Great in 1569, with the intention to join with Agra, it was deserted just 16 years later following his death – the water system was not able to support residents.
 It is at Fatehpur Sikri that the legends of Akbar and his famed courtiers, the nine jewels or Navaratnas, were born.

-Overnight stay in Agra!
+Overnight stay in Agra.

 Early morning, before breakfast, you will head towards the east gate of the Taj Mahal to visit this magnificent monument to love at the most atmospheric time of day.
 Emperor Shah Jahan constructed the Taj Mahal in memory of his second wife, Mumtaz Mahal, whose death in childbirth in 1631 left the Emperor so heartbroken that his hair is said to have turned gray overnight.
-The world’s best craftsmen and 20,000 workers to create this glistening white marble jewel which seems to float on a sea of red limestone.
+The world’s best craftsmen and 20,000 workers created this glistening white marble jewel which seems to float on a sea of red limestone.

 Your fun continues on into the evening as you enjoy the show, Mohabbat, a song and drama spectacle about the history of the Taj Mahal and depicting the eternal love story of the Mughal Emperor Shah Jahan and his beloved wife Mumtaz Mahal.
-Overnight in Agra!
+Overnight in Agra.

-From Jhansi, you will travel along scenic routes to the well preserved medieval city of Orchha, on the banks of the charming river Betwa lined with ornate palaces and ornamental temples built by the 16th and 17th century Bundela rulers.
+From Jhansi, you will travel along scenic routes to the well preserved medieval city of Orchha, on the banks of the charming river Betwa lined with ornate palaces and ornamental temples built by the 16th and 17th-century Bundela rulers.

 Arriving in the relaxing and laid back Orchha, you will enjoy a delicious lunch before you visit Orchha’s Fort, and its impressive palaces.
-You will visit the tiered palace Jehangir Mahal, crowned by a graceful chhatris – elevated, dome-shaped pavilions – where you will traverse staircases and walkways featuring jeweled walls, naturally air conditioned rooms and drive in elephant facilities.
-This 17th century palace represents a zenith of medieval Islamic architecture.
+You will visit the tiered palace Jehangir Mahal, crowned by graceful chhatris – elevated, dome-shaped pavilions – where you will traverse staircases and walkways featuring jeweled walls, naturally air-conditioned rooms and drive in elephant facilities.
+This 17th-century palace represents a zenith of medieval Islamic architecture.
 Behind the palace, camel stables overlook a green landscape dotted with monuments and you will be able to climb on the roof of the Unth Khana (Camel Stable) and get a fantastic view of Orchha town.
 Wander among the silent ruins behind the fort complex and you will be taken on an atmospheric journey back in time; an integral part of a visit to Orchha.

-From Orchha, you will continue your drive to Khajuraho, The City of the Gods, famed for its UNESCO World Site temples featuring the Kama Sutra engravings and depictions.
+From Orchha, you will continue your drive to Khajuraho, the City of the Gods, famed for its UNESCO World Site temples featuring the Kama Sutra engravings and depictions.
 There are more than 85 elaborately decorated red sandstone structures covered with griffins, nymphs, beasts, demons, and gods.

 Continuing to the Eastern group of temples these Jain and Hindu sanctuaries, with their intricate stone carvings, lofty terraces and adorned shrines are honored as India’s unique contribution to humanity and are an epic representation of expressive art.